Beyond the Dispute Resolution & Decision Review Board: Appeals Commission for Alberta Workers’ Compensation

 At all levels of appeal, you may use representation to help you formulate and present your case.
 Using a representative that is familiar with the WCB and the appeals process can be extremely helpful in making sure that you are fully prepared for your appeal and that your appeal is presented in a clear and cohesive manner.

-For further information on employer representation, the Appeals Commission or it’s processes you can contact us directly at BCL.Calgary@bclconsulting.ca, BCL.Edmonton@bclconsulting.ca, by phone, at 1-844-377-9545 or you can connect with us on Facebook ,Twitter , or LinkedIn.
+For further information on employer representation, the Appeals Commission or it’s processes you can contact us via email at [email protected], [email protected], reach us directly, during business hours, using our chat feature or by phone, at 1-844-377-9545 and you can always connect with us on Facebook ,Twitter , or LinkedIn.